fbpx

 Tip: If you’re not ready to plan your own route, check out this list of epic east coast road trips to give you some inspiration.

-5. Download Google’s Offline Maps
+5. Download Google Maps for offline access

 Alright, now you have a map of all the spots you wanna see, but imagine this: You climb over a mountain pass and lose cell service.
 Now you can’t see any of those pins and you miss the secret hot spring you’ve been itching to see.
 Bummer!